CD2195/FitBitApp/README.md

 # Fitbit App
-## Developed by CS2212 Team 10 at Western University in London, Ontario, Canada
+## Developed by the CS2212 Team 10 at Western University in London, Ontario, Canada

 The Fitbit app is a desktop application that pulls and displays data from an authenticated user from Fitbit.
 The program has several features including:
 * **Custom Daily Dashboard** - the dashboard displays your distance, steps taken, floors climbed, and calories burned on a daily basis, along with a goal set by the user from Fitbit.
 The data is displayed in a series of windows that can be added/removed, moved and resized.